rezalotfi01/Cars-Project/README.md

 map camera will zoom on your location.
 And also if you click on each cluster of the cars on the map, app will zoom and open the cluster and you can Also click on a pin(car) on the map.
 After first click other pins will disappear and you will see InfoBar on the car and after clicking again on that item, it will move to the detail screen.
 In detail screen you can see the VehicleTypeImage and scroll on the other details that shown.
-You can also click on the Quick Rent and it will call the specified API and show to toast as a result.
+You can also click on the Quick Rent and it will call the specified API and show a toast as a result.

 Questions